-I am an artist and music composer based out of Providence, RI, and an MFA candidate in Photography at the Rhode Island School of Design.
+I am an artist and music composer based out of Richmond, VA.

 My recent work focuses on the undercurrent of private experience and its quiet power in our lives.
 I am interested in the ways that secret desires and emotions manifest as events.
 My concern is not whether these events are socially accepted or appropriate, but simply that they exist and motivate us.